 There has been a “horrifying surge” in domestic violence since global lockdowns related to the coronavirus.
-That warning came directly from the United Nations, in a recent National Public Radio article.
-April was Sexual Assault Awareness Month and there have been similar trends in Wisconsin and Illinois.
+That warning came directly from the United Nations, in a National Public Radio article.

 “It’s important for us to remember that not everyone is safer at home.
 During this time, victims of domestic violence and sexual assault may also be experiencing isolation that can increase abuse,” explained registered nurse Sharain Horn, a Sexual Assault Nurse Examiner and Executive Director of Healing & Advocacy Services for Advocate Aurora Health.

 During this time of COVID-19, Hornwants to send a message that Advocate Aurora Health services still are available for victims of abuse.
 If you or someone you know needs treatment, you can go to any Advocate Aurora Health Emergency Department and ask for assault services.
 Survivors of sexual assault are either treated by a SANE nurse or someone who is trained to collect evidence and respond to trauma.